StopModReposts/Illegal-Mod-Sites/README.md

 To report a site which is illegally redistributing mods, please open an issue in our [issue tracker](http://git.io/jaB7), submit a pull request or join our [Discord sever](https://discord.gg/zg4tt2M) and use the `/submit` command in the `#submit-site` channel.
 When submitting a site, please make sure it is not already on our [list](https://stopmodreposts.org/sites) and a "repost site" that links backs to the original download page does not count as a repost site.
 We are currently targeting reposting of the following content types: mods, resource packs, maps, and modpacks.
 In addition, we target websites providing malicious Minecraft content.

-### CODE OF CONDUCT
-this project has code of conduct so please read our [CODE_OF_CONDUCT](https://github.com/StopModReposts/Illegal-Mod-Sites/blob/master/CODE_OF_CONDUCT.md) and we take it very seriously.

 ## Submitting Translations